Elico-Corp/odoo-addons/project_timesheet_task_id/README.rst

 Project TimeSheet Task ID
 =========================

 This module extends the functionality of time sheet and modify the format of the description in details.
 When a user create a task, he/she can see the task ID and name before the name in timesheet's details.

 Installation
 ============

 To install this module, you need to:

-#. have basic module installed (project_timesheet)
+#.
+Have basic module installed (project_timesheet)

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues
+Bugs are tracked on `GitHub Issues <https://github.com/Elico-Corp/odoo-addons/issues>`_.
-<https://github.com/Elico-Corp/elico_odoo/issues>`_.
-In case of trouble, please
+In case of trouble, please check there if your issue has already been reported.
-check there if your issue has already been reported.
-If you spotted it first, help us smash it by providing detailed and welcomed feedback.
+If you spotted it first, help us smashing it by providing a detailed and welcomed feedback

 Credits
 =======